farling42/fvtt-export-markdown/README.md

 All created links assume that the ZIP is extracted into the root folder of the Vault.

+## Known Limitations

+- Images are not yet exported as part of the ZIP.
+- Tables might not get converted properly.

 ## Libraries

 - [JSZip](https://stuk.github.io/jszip)